Where We Are

 Purchase students benefit from the ease of access to NYC, but you don’t need to ride into the Bronx to get your groceries, see a movie, or get a part-time job.

-Two major cities, White Plains and Port Chester, are free stops on our Loop bus—and they provide access to all the basics, including art supplies, a music store, a movie theatre, a Whole Foods, a Target, and yes: a Chipotle.
+Two major cities, White Plains and Port Chester, are free stops on our Loop bus—and they provide access to all the basics, including art supplies, a music store, a movie theatre, a Whole Foods, a Target, and many more places to shop, eat, and relax.

 If you really need to clear your head, there are trails for hiking and mountain biking, and we’re an hour away from the Shawangunk Mountain range—which some argue offers the best rock climbing in the northeast.